Skip to main content

 Proportion of investments

-The Sub-Fund seeks to invest at least 85% of its net assets in companies domiciled in, traded in and/or with substantial business interests in Asia and/or governments and government-related issuers located in Asia (which shall include Australia and New Zealand), with the issuers and/or securities demonstrating strong environmental and/or social sustainability attributes and/or enabling sustainability practices (“Sustainable Issuers”) and bonds labelled as “green”, “sustainable” or “sustainability-linked”, which align with a combination of one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).
+The Sub-Fund seeks to invest at least 85% of its net assets in companies domiciled in, traded in and/or with substantial business interests in Asia and/or governments and government-related issuers located in Asia (which shall include Australia and New Zealand), with the issuers and/or securities demonstrating strong environmental and/or social sustainability attributes and/or enabling sustainability practices (“Sustainable Issuers”) and bonds labelled as “green”, “social”, “sustainable” or “sustainability-linked”, which align with a combination of one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).
 Environment and/or social sustainability attributes of Sustainable Issuers may include, but are not limited to, sustainability factors with respect to an issuer’s performance on, and management of, certain environmental factors, such as climate change and natural resource use; social factors, such as labor standards and diversity considerations; and governance factors, such as board composition and business ethics.
 Enabling sustainable practices refers to issuers that provide products and services to help other companies improve their environmental and/or social performances.

 The exposures to these investments will be direct.
 The Sub-Fund may use derivatives for hedging and/or efficient portfolio management purposes.
 However, derivatives will not be used to attain the sustainable investment objective of the Sub-Fund.